-Forest other than in accordance with these designations (CFR 261.13) \$5,000, imprisonment for up to 6 months, or both (18 U.S.C.
+\$5,000, imprisonment for up to 6 months, or both (18 U.S.C.
 3571(e)).
 This prohibition applies regardless of the presence or absence of signs.

 This map does not display nonmotorized uses, over-snow uses, or other facilities and attractions on the Deschutes National Forest.
 Obtain forest visitor information from the local national forest office.
 Designated roads, trails and areas may also be subject to temporary, emergency closures.
 As a visitor, you must comply with signs notifying you of such restrictions.
 A national forest may issue an order to close a road, trail or area on a temporary basis to protect the life, health, or safety of forest visitors or the natural or cultural resources in these areas.
-Such a temporary and/or emergency closures are consistent with the Travel Management Rule (36 CFR 212.52 (b), 36 CFR 261 subpart B).
+Such a temporary and/or emergency closures are consistent with the Travel Management Rule (36 CFR 212.52 (b), 36 CFR 261 subpart

 The designation "road or trail open to all motor vehicles" does not supersede State traffic law.
-OPERATOR RESPONSIBILITIES

-National Forest System trails, and in areas on National Forest System lands carries a greater responsibility than operating that vehicle in a city or other developed setting.
+RESPONSIBILITIES National Forest System trails, and in areas on National Forest System lands carries a greater responsibility than operating that vehicle in a city or other developed setting.
 Not only must you know and follow all applicable traffic laws, you need to show concern for the environment as well as other forest users.
 The misuse of motor vehicles can lead to the temporary or permanent closure of any designated road, trail, or area.
-As a motor vehicle operator, you are also subject to State traffic law, including State requirements for licensing, registration, and operation of the Motor vehicle use, especially off-highway vehicle use, involves inherent risks that may cause property damage, serious injury, and possibly death to participants.
+As a motor vehicle operator, you are also subject to State traffic law, including State requirements for licensing, registration, and operation of the vehicle in question.
+Motor vehicle use, especially off-highway vehicle use, involves inherent risks that may cause property damage, serious injury, and possibly death to participants.
 Drive cautiously and anticipate rough surfaces and features, such as snow, mud, vegetation, and water crossings common to remote driving conditions.
 By your participation, you voluntarily assume full responsibility for these damages, risks, and dangers.
 Take care at all times to protect yourself and those under your responsibility.
 Much of the Deschutes National Forest is remote.
 Medical assistance may not be readily available.
 Cellular telephones do not work in many areas of the Deschutes National Forest.
 Take adequate food, water, first-aid supplies, and other equipment appropriate for the conditions and expected weather.
 ALWAYS REMEMBER TO RESPECT PRIVATE LAND!
 PROTECT YOUR PRIVILEGE.
-STAY ON DESIGNATED ROADS AND TRAILS AND IN DESIGNATED AREAS.
+STAY ON DESIGNATED